 A plate of crab cakes with a big green salad and a glass of chilled rose wine make for a wonderful impromptu summer dinner.
 To reduce fat, I bake my crab cakes instead of pan-frying them.
 Form crab cakes a few hours ahead and refrigerate.
 Bake and enjoy when you are ready.
 Make them larger sized for dinner or in a mini size for cocktail hour and easy entertaining.
-They are always a hit at my house and when I’m catering parties.
+They are always a hit at my house and for catered parties.

 A pound of crab will make about 8-9, 2 ½ ounce crab cakes that will serve 2-4 people.
 It will also make about 18 mini-sized cocktail crab cakes for easy entertaining.
 Many recipes use Saltine crackers and I do too, but specifically the non-fat crackers.
 They do not contain any partially hydrogenated oils, a healthier choice.